joefearnley/checkins/README.md

 ## Checkins
-Checkins ia a WordPress Widget that displays your Foursquare checkins on your WordPress site.
+Checkins is a WordPress widget that displays Foursquare checkins.

 ## Requirements
 * PHP 5.3+